By David P. Diaz, Ed.D.

 Bixby: True enough.

-Bixby: I agree, that it is problematic.
+Bixby: I agree that such conditions are problematic.

 Bixby: I must concede the point.